Wisdom Keeper 2021

-FOCUS Will Celebrate Three Exception Community Leaders for 2021
+FOCUS Will Celebrate Three Exceptional Community Leaders for 2021

-The Board of Directors of FOCUS Greater Syracuse Inc. will celebrate community strength at the SALTspace, Oct.
-28, 2021 at 5:30 pm, with the three Wisdom Keepers for 2021:
+The Board of Directors of FOCUS Greater Syracuse Inc. will celebrate our Wisdom Keepers and their message to “Get Involved, Make A Difference” at the SALTspace, Oct.
+28, 2021 at 5:00 pm, with the three Wisdom Keepers for 2021:

 Honorable Van B. Robinson, Former President, Syracuse Common Council